 Maceration and Aromatisation by Sonication

-Ultrasonic aromatisation and flavouring of edible oils is based on the ultrasonic extraction of flavour compounds from botanicals such as herbs, spices, fruits etc. Sonication is a process intensifying method, which releases bioactive components into the oil.
-As a non-thermal processing method, ultrasonics is predestined for the preparation of heat-sensitive botanicals and oils.
+Ultrasonic aromatisation and flavoring of edible oils is based on the ultrasonic extraction of flavor compounds from botanicals such as herbs, spices, fruits etc. Ultrasonic maceration is a process intensifying method, which extracts bioactive components into the oil.
+As a non-thermal processing method, ultrasonic extraction is predestined for the preparation of heat-sensitive botanicals and oils.

 Ultrasonic Maceration and Aromatisation